GRE Preparation: The Complete Study Plan & Time Management Guide

 Mistake #4: Ignoring section-level adaptation

 The GRE is section-level adaptive.
 Your performance on the first Verbal/Quant section determines whether you get an easier or harder second section.
-Getting into the harder section is crucial for top scores.
+Getting into the harder section is crucial for top scores because the easier section has a lower score ceiling.

 If you rush through the first section and make careless errors, you'll get an easier second section with a lower score ceiling.
 It's better to work carefully and get into the harder section than to finish fast and get capped.